grattan/grattantheme/README.md

 Some graph defaults (such as colour) will be modified during your R session; restart R to restore all defaults.

-Please note that some manual modification to your chart will most likely be required in order to make it fully consistent with the style guide, just as it would in other visualisation software or Excel/Powerpoint.
+Some manual modification to your chart will most likely be required in order to make it fully consistent with the style guide, just as it would in other visualisation software or Excel/Powerpoint.